Medical Management of Vascular Conditions

-The blood vascular system, also called the circulatory system, of the body is made up of
+The blood vascular system is also called the circulatory system.
+It is made up of

-arteries, veins, and capillaries (tiny blood vessels between arteries and veins
+arteries, veins, and capillaries.
+Capillaries are tiny blood vessels between arteries

-blood through this network of blood vessels throughout the body.
+this network of blood vessels all over the body.

-Another vascular system of the body is the lymph system.
+Another vascular system of the body is the lymphatic system.
 The lymph vessels carry

-lymphatic fluid (a clear, colorless fluid containing water and blood cells).
+lymphatic fluid, a clear fluid containing water and blood cells.
 The lymphatic system

-helps to protect and maintain the fluid environment of the body by filtering
+helps to protect and maintain the body’s fluid environment.
+It does this by filtering

-and draining lymph away from each region of the body.
+and draining lymph away from each part of the body.

-Collectively, the blood and lymphatic systems are the transport systems of the body.
+Together, the blood and lymphatic systems are the body’s transport systems.
+They supply

-that affect the vascular system may affect the organs supplied by a particular vascular
+Any conditions that affect the vascular system may affect the organs supplied by a

 What causes vascular conditions and diseases?